pyrocms/pyrocms-docs/content/developers/index.md

 ## CodeIgniter

 To be effective at developing with PyroCMS, you should have a working knowledge of CodeIgniter, which is the PHP framework that PyroCMS is built on.
 Luckily, CodeIgniter is straightforward and not difficult to pick up.
 You can download CodeIgniter and read the documentation at <a href="http://codeigniter.com">codeigniter.com</a>.

+## Laravel / Packages

+PyroCMS uses Eloquent and the Caching library from Laravel.
+While not required it is very helpful to have a working knowledge of how Laravel and it's components work.
+You can learn about Laravel and it's components at <a href="http://laravel.com">laravel.com</a>.

 ## Getting Started